clevada/clevada/README.md

 ### [Clevada](https://clevada.com) is a free suite for businesses, communities, teams, collaboration or personal websites.
 Create a free and professional website in minutes.

-Clevada software intends to be **the best free alternative** to popular CMS and Business suites like Wordpress, Joomla, Drupal, WooCommerce, Shopify, Magento...
+Clevada Suite intends to be **the best free alternative** to popular CMS and Business suites like Wordpress, Joomla, Drupal, WooCommerce, Shopify, Magento...

 ### Core features:
 - **Template Builder**: You don't need to install or buy any template.
 Build your own template without any development knowledge.
 Manage navigation menus, sidebars, footer, homepage content and more.
 Manage fonts, colors, content blocks, layout style and more.